gsong/my-first-blog/README.md

 ## Hints on Window Management

-During the course of the tutorial, you'll need to juggle lots of different screens.
+During the course of the tutorial, you'll need to juggle lots of different windows.
 This is one suggested way to arrange the different windows on your screen.
 You should have three applications running:

 1. Command line interface console